TBD54566975/bundler-bonanza/reactnative/README.md

 Describing perfect env setup here.
 Probably not necessary just to test bundling.
 As long as you have some recent version of node, yarn, npm, and ruby you should be ok on those.
 Setting up the rest will supercharge your env for mobile development and switching between envs.

 - node v16 or higher. ideally v18.
-- yarn v1. ideally installed globally and not inside node
+- yarn v1. ideally installed globally and not inside of your node version.
-- npm. ideally installed of node
+- npm. ideally installed inside of your selected node version.
 - watchman (installed via homebrew)
 - xcode and latest sdks
 - rvm